-Prague, the capital city of the Czech Republic, has been known during its renowned history as a magnet of commercial, cultural, scientific and political activity.
+Prague, the capital city of the Czech Republic, has been known during its renowned history as a magnet for commercial, cultural, scientific and political activity.
 This thriving city, also known as the City of a Hundred Spires, is home to more than 1.2 million people and generates an estimated 25 per cent of the Czech Republic's GDP.
 With its enchanting architecture, visual charms and historic landmarks, Prague is listed as a Unesco World Heritage Site.

 If we could travel back in time to visit Prague in the 14th century, we would see builders constructing the Charles Bridge across the Vltava River to connect the city's Staré Město (Old Town) with Malá Strana (Lesser Town).
 Fast forward to the 21st century and we observe Prague striving to build a new type of bridge.
 As this article reveals, it is a bridge of urban transformation connecting today's city to a smart city future.